zigius/docs/content/docs/reference/pkg/kubernetes/node/v1beta1/runtimeclass.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Handler specifies the underlying runtime and configuration that the CRI implementation will use to handle pods of this class.
+    <dd>Handler specifies the underlying runtime and configuration that the CRI implementation will use to handle pods of this class.
 The possible values are specific to the node & CRI configuration.
 It is assumed that all handlers are available on every node, and handlers of the same name are equivalent on every node.
 For example, a handler called "runc" might specify that the runc OCI runtime (using native Linux containers) will be used to run the containers in a pod.
-The Handler must conform to the DNS Label (RFC 1123) requirements, and is immutable.{{% /md %}}</dd>
+The Handler must conform to the DNS Label (RFC 1123) requirements, and is immutable.</dd>

     <dt class="property-optional"
             title="Optional">